Table of Contents

 - Resisting Arrest

 - Obstructing the Administration of Law (N.J.S.A.
-2C:29-1) – This involves hindering law enforcement in any fashion, such as providing police with a false name for identification.
+2C:29-1) – This involves hindering law enforcement in any fashion, such as providing police with a false name.
 It can result in up to 18 months in a county jail and a fine that can exceed $1,000.

 - Reckless Endangerment

 - Leaving the Scene of an Accident Involving Serious Injury

 - Robbery/Armed Robbery